30 Women Who Dominate Their Sport

 24. Carli Lloyd, Soccer

-Carli Lloyd has been the lifeblood of the U.S. Women’s national soccer team for longer than many athletes play at any level.
-The quick-footed midfielder’s durability is staggering.
-Lloyd has played at the professional level since 1999.
+Carli Lloyd has been the lifeblood of the United States Women’s National Soccer Team for longer than many athletes play at any level.
+The quick-footed midfielder’s durability is simply staggering.
+Lloyd first started playing at the professional level back in 1999.

 25. Holly Holm, MMA